Employee Spotlight

 Hearing a good story also produces oxytocin, the hormone primarily responsible for creating feelings of trust and empathy.
 Says Dr. Paul Zak of the Center for Neuroeconomics Studies, “When our brains encounter a good story, oxytocin is released, causing us to feel empathy.
 The empathy is what causes us to want to take action.
 People who have this experience are more likely to act on their emotions: purchasing a product, donating to a charity, etc.” This type of reaction is something we want to create, no matter the product.

-In my experience as a product marketer at cybersecurity companies and now at anecdotes, I have seen the power of a great narrative, compelling even the most technical of personas to create emotional bonds with products.
+In my experience as a product marketer at cybersecurity companies and now at Anecdotes, I have seen the power of a great narrative, compelling even the most technical of personas to create emotional bonds with products.

 Here is how I use elements of storytelling to create messages that resonate: